Dallas Cowboys vs. Carolina Panthers NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Panthers stats and trends

-- Carolina's games this year have not hit the over yet in three opportunities.
+- Carolina's games this year have yet to go over the total in three opportunities.

-- When Carolina scores more than 23 points, it is 2-0 against the spread and 2-0 overall.
+- Carolina is 2-0 against the spread and 2-0 overall in games when it records more than 23 points.

-- The Panthers have two giveaways this season, while the Cowboys have eight takeaways.
+- The Panthers have turned the ball over two times, six fewer times than the Cowboys have forced turnovers (8).

 Home and road insights

-- The Panthers are unbeaten ATS (1-0) as 5-point underdogs or more on the road.
+- The Panthers are unbeaten ATS (1-0) as 4.5-point underdogs or more away from home.

 Powered by Data Skrive.